 One of the roles of a Committee is to enforce the by-laws and with assistance from an experienced Community Manager they will be able to assist you in resolving your matter.

-At SSKB we promote positive communities and can assist with any dispute resolutions that may occur in your community.
+At SSKB we promote positive communities and can assist with any dispute resolution.
 To make the switch to SSKB, click here for a confidential discussion.